collabnix/dockerlabs/kubernetes/workshop/StatefulSets101/readme.md

 # Deploying a Stateful Application Using Kubernetes Statefulset

 If you look at web_stateful.yaml file, you will find a snippet around how we are deploying a stateful application.
-For simplicity, are we using Apache web  as the pod image.
-The deployment is made up of three Apache web servers; all of them are connected to a persistent volume.
-For example, look at web_stategul.yaml file under the current location.
+For simplicity, are we using Nginx  as the pod image.
+The deployment is made up of 2 Nginx web servers; both of them are connected to a persistent volume.
+For example, look at web_stateful.yaml file under the current location.

 Before we start discussing the details of this definition, notice that the file actually contains two definitions: the storage class that the StatefulSet is using and the StatefulSet itself.